Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 Because each actor runs in its own thread, jobs that get delegated to children are automatically run in parallel.
 Multithreading is actually the key features of the actor based system.
 The other features of the actor (mainly) make managing this multithreaded approach possible.

-By encapsulating its own state which may only be accessed by the Actors single thread,  Atomic objects and the use of locking are not needed.
+By encapsulating its own state which may only be accessed by the actors single thread,  Atomic objects and the use of locking are not needed.
 Consider a group of people having to finish a report.
 They first all work inside the same document and it quickly becomes a mess.
 Nobody knows which version to merge with what version of their peers.
 This group now chooses a leader (supervisor) who is responsible for delegating chapters and merging the final result.

 Communication between actors can’t happen with method calls.
 Whenever a method is called it enters the call stack, and would thus be blocking.
 Instead actors send messages to each other.
 These messages are send in a fire-and-forget fashion.
 If a return value is suspected, the recipient of that message should send a message back containing that return value.